gabeklein/expressive-mvc/README.md

 <h2 id="concept-provider">Providing an instance</h2>

 Here, pass a controller through to `of` prop.
-For any children, it will be available, accessible via the respective class.
+For any children, it will be available, accessible via its class.

-> Unlike a normal `Context.Provider`, `Provider` is generic and good for any (or many) different states.
+> Unlike a normal `Context.Provider`, a `Provider` is generic and good for any (or many) different states.

 ```jsx
 import { Provider } from "@expressive/mvc";